Our Investing Thesis

 And he has a good enough supporting cast to make a deep playoff run in the next few years.

 Considering he's also in Los Angeles, there's high upside in his big market fan base.
+The Chargers also added some much needed defensive help this offseason in LB/DE Khalil Mack, making them a contender in the AFC West.

 The Risk: Like Joe Burrow, the risk is that Herbert has already out kicked his coverage in terms of card value vs. actual winning and on-field performance.